trustoverip/tswg-did-method-webs-specification/spec/core.md

 ::: todo

-TODO: Consider merging this and the next section and propose that an entity SHOULD only publish one "current" `did:webs`, with defined support for redirects Copies of a the `did:webs` data should be just that -- copies.
+TODO: Consider merging this and the next section and propose that an entity SHOULD only publish one "current" `did:webs`, with defined support for redirects.
+Copies of a the `did:webs` data should be just that -- copies.

 :::

-Since an AID is a unique identifier that is inextricably bound to the KEL from which it is associated, any `did:webs` DIDs that have the same AID component MUST return an equivalent, although not necessarily identical, DIDDoc and KEL.
+Since an AID is a unique identifier that is inextricably bound to the KEL from which it is associated, any `did:webs` DIDs that have the same AID component MUST return an equivalent, although not necessarily identical, DID document and KEL.
-Notably, as defined in the [next section](#identifiers-in-a-didwebs-diddoc), the `id` field in the DIDDoc will differ based the web location of the DIDDoc.
-As well, different versions of the DIDDoc and KEL may reside in different locations depending on the replication capabilities of the controlling entity.
+Notably, as defined in the [next section](#identifiers-in-a-didwebs-diddoc), the `id` field in the DID document will differ based the web location of the DID document.
+As well, different versions of the DID document and KEL may reside in different locations depending on the replication capabilities of the controlling entity.
 If the KELs differ for `did:webs` DIDs with the same AID, the smaller KEL MUST be a prefix of the larger KEL (e.g., the only difference in the KELs be extra events in one